Herandom/advent_of_code/2024/diary.md

 Day 6 basically worked as I had planned when reading the task at work, using a map to rotate and then just some boundry + `TheHinder` checks.
 Reminds me of the crystalization java lab, where I learned the hard way about switch/select case statements in Java not breaking, like in the surpringly sensible language VisualBasic

+**OH NO!
+THE SWEDISH HINDER!** For Day 6.2 I had to rewrite the walk code a bit.
+I actually only kept track of the obstacles and the path inside the matrix, and tracked the guard walking direction outside of it.
+To see if we are in a loop, I tracked the rotations (ix, jx and post-rotation-direction).
+Each rotation after the initial 3 or 4 I checked if we had performed the same move once before.
+Doing a check for the path might have been possible as well, but I'm happy with my way of doing things :)

+I did not bother figuring out how to duplicate `[][]string` and just read from file.
+I think the file reading probably slowed me down a lot.
+EDIT: tried, instead of reading, to just use the `[]string to [][]string` function for every hinder instead.
+There was no noticable performance gain.
+I think creating copies of the matrix could maybe speed things still, but to lazy to figure out how to implement.
+This task is however very parallizable, like a C-style OpenMP for the for loop would be so easy to get a speed boost.

+There was also something strange in an if statement, I think I messed up a negation in an `false & false` statmenet. oops.
 ### Completed
 * Day 5: 1st star
 * Day 6: 1st star